Carst Posthuma

-Carst Posthuma (11 January 1868 – 21 December 1939) was a Dutch cricket player of the late 19th/early 20th century.
+Carst Jan Posthuma (11 January 1868 – 21 December 1939) was a Dutch cricket player of the late 19th and early 20th centuries.
 He was a left-handed batsman and left-arm fast bowler.

-He played 72 times for the Dutch national team up to 1928, when he would have been sixty years old.
-He holds the Dutch record for most wickets in a career, taking 2,338 wickets at an average of 8.67 throughout his playing career.
+Posthuma played 72 times for the Dutch national team up to 1928, when he was sixty years old.
+He holds the Dutch record for most wickets in a career, taking 2,338 wickets at an average of 8.67.
 He was also the first Dutchman to take 100 wickets in a season in 1900, and the first to score a century in domestic cricket in 1894.
+He took part in brief tours of England by Netherlands teams in 1892, 1894, 1901 and 1906.

-Perhaps the highest profile time of his career came in 1903 when he played five first-class games for W. G. Grace's London County Cricket Club.
+Posthuma spent the 1903 season in England playing amateur cricket.
+Dogged by injury, he missed several weeks and was never able to bowl at his quickest, but he played five first-class games for W. G. Grace's London County Cricket Club.
 In his five matches, he took 23 wickets at an average of 15.04, with best bowling figures of 7/68 coming against Leicestershire.

+During World War I, Posthuma organised cricket matches for British troops, and hosted troops at his country house near Haarlem.
+He was a noted rose grower and became a world authority on roses.